-Annual cash retainers are paid quarterly in arrears and pro-rated based upon the period of time that a Director has served on the Board or a committee of the Board, as applicable.
+Annual cash retainers are paid quarterly in arrears and prorated based upon the period of time that an Outside Director has served on the Board or a committee of the Board, as applicable.

 Equity Compensation.
-Under our Director compensation program, each Outside Director receives an annual award of fully-vested stock with a value equal to approximately \$205,000, rounded up or down such that only whole shares are issued.
-The 2017 annual grant was based on the closing price of our stock on June 5, 2017 (\$16.11), the effective date of the grant, and resulted in a grant of 12,726 shares to each Outside Director.
-The 2017 grants were made under the Amended and Restated Plan.
-Under our Director compensation program, should a Director be appointed after the date of the annual grant, the award amount would be pro-rated based on the period of the year during which the Director serves.
+Under the Outside Director Compensation Program, each Outside Director receives an annual award of fully-vested stock with a value equal to approximately \$205,000, rounded up such that only whole shares are issued.
+The 2018 annual grant was based on the closing price of our stock on June 4, 2018 (\$26.20), the grant date, and resulted in a grant of 7,825 shares to each person serving as an Outside Director on the grant date.
+The 2018 grants were made under the Amended and Restated Plan.
+Under the Outside Director Compensation Program, if an Outside Director is appointed after the date of the annual grant, the award amount is prorated based on the period of the year during which the Outside Director serves.